mikekestemont/mikekestemont.github.io/quotes/index.md

 * Science has welcomed big data and scaled its methods accordingly.
 With a huge amount of digital-textual data, we must do the same.
 Close reading is not only impractical as a means of evidence gathering in the digital library, but big data render it totally inappropriate a as method of studying literary history (Jockers, M., *Macroanalysis.
 Digital Methods and Literary history*.
 University of Illinois Press, 2013).
 * "What I cannot create, I do not understand."
 (R. Feynman, on his blackboard at the time of death in February 1988)
 * "Any sufficiently advanced technology is indistinguishable from magic."
 (Arthur C. Clarke).
+* "The best minds of my generation are thinking about how to make people click ads.
+That sucks."
+(J. Hammerbacher).